Skip to content

 • You use AI for individual criminal-offence risk prediction, untargeted facial-image scraping, or social scoring → Article 5(1)(d), (e), (c) prohibitions apply categorically.
 There is no compliance route.

-• You use real-time remote biometric identification in public spaces for law enforcement → Article 5(1)(h) prohibits this except for the exhaustive 5(1)(h)(i)–(iii) objectives, subject to the Article 5(2)–(7) authorisation regime (FRIA + EU-database registration under 5(2); prior judicial / independent administrative authorisation under 5(3); notification under 5(4); national-law detailed rules and stricter Member State laws under 5(5); annual reporting under 5(6)–(7)).
+• You use real-time remote biometric identification in publicly accessible spaces for law enforcement → Article 5(1)(h) prohibits this except for the exhaustive 5(1)(h)(i)–(iii) objectives, subject to the Article 5(2)–(7) authorisation regime (FRIA + EU-database registration under 5(2); prior judicial / independent administrative authorisation under 5(3); notification under 5(4); national-law detailed rules and stricter Member State laws under 5(5); annual reporting under 5(6)–(7)).
 This is a narrow conditional exception, not a general "compliance route" for RBI.

 TL;DR